EpsilonPrime/substrait-validator/README.md

 [Latest wheels]: https://img.shields.io/pypi/v/substrait-validator.svg
 [pypi.org]: https://pypi.org/project/substrait-validator

-This repository contains an EXPERIMENTAL validator for [Substrait](https://github.com/substrait-io/substrait) plans.
+This repository contains the validator for [Substrait](https://github.com/substrait-io/substrait) plans.
 It's written in Rust, but bindings are available for Python and C. Other languages may use the C API via their respective foreign function interface systems.